Skip to main content

 Treating Gastric Sleeve Symptoms of a Leak

 Leaks after gastric sleeve symptoms require prompt surgical treatment to repair the affected part.
 The surgeon will administer antibiotics before and after treatment to prevent possible infection.
+Treating gastrointestinal leaks promptly is essential to prevent severe complications.
+That said, some patients might not require surgery immediately.
+In this case, our bariatric surgeon will insert prophylactic or percutaneous tools to drain the leaking gastrointestinal fluid.

 Take Control of Your Weight Loss Journey